Lessons From A Cornfield

 Do not be deceived; God is not mocked, for whatever a man sows that will he also reap.
 For the one who sows to his own flesh will reap from the flesh corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.
 And let us not grow weary of doing good, for in due season, we will reap, if we do not give up.
 So then, as we have opportunity, let us do good to everyone, especially to those who are of the household of faith.
 Galatians 6: 7-9

-Farming is backbreaking work.
-Especially for the ancients!
-Farming took discipline.
-It is much easier to be lazy.
-And the closer to harvest the harder farming became.
-But the wise ancient farmer knew that he must plant good seeds for a good harvest.
-It was a matter of life and death to them.
+Farming is backbreaking work, especially for the ancients.
+It took discipline.
+It was much easier to be lazy, and the closer to harvest, the harder the work became.
+But a wise farmer knew he must plant good seed for a good harvest.
+It was a matter of life and death.

-This is a great lesson for us.
-God tells us in Galatians not to grow weary of doing good.
-Our good works are good seeds.
-For when the good works we sow have fully matured, we will reap a harvest.
+This is a lesson for us.
+God tells us not to grow weary of doing good.
+Our good works are seeds.
+And when the good works we sow have fully matured, we will reap a harvest.
 But we cannot give up.
-We must fight a battle against our own flesh and evil.
-Just like the farmer, sowing good spiritual seeds is hard!
+We must resist our flesh and the temptation to do evil.
+Just like a farmer, sowing good spiritual seeds is hard.

-There is so much corn ready to be harvested.
-Almost as far as the eye can see.
-The farmers have been diligent.
-They have planted good seeds and very soon will reap a good harvest.
+There is so much corn ready to be harvested now.
+As far as the eye can see, the farmers have been diligent.
+They planted good seeds, and very soon they will reap a good harvest.

-I pray, like our farmers here in Lancaster, that you and I will continue to remember the spiritual truth about sowing and reaping.
-We need to rededicate ourselves to look at the seed we are sowing in our lives and to remember the promise is in the seed, for good or for evil!
-Lord, help us to plant only good in our lives and the lives of others!
+I pray, like the farmers here in Lancaster, that you and I will remember the spiritual truth about sowing and reaping.
+Let’s rededicate ourselves to look at the seeds we are planting in our lives and remember: the promise is in the seed, whether for good or for evil.
+Lord, help us plant only what is good in our lives and in the lives of others!

 Scripture to live by: